CX Metrics That Matter

 In terms of CX Metrics that Matter, this is being adopted, however, still not have had the adoption like NPS.
 However, it does go hand in hand with the other Metrics that Matter.

-Recently organisations have started utilising Overall Satisfaction score (OSAT) within their surveys as an added measure to gauge loyalty.
-Other statistics range from industry to industry include speed and quality of service, average time to respond, customer churn rate as measures to gauge where the organisation can drive loyalty and improve overall customer experience.
+Recently organisations have started utilising the Overall Satisfaction score (OSAT) within their surveys as an added measure to gauge loyalty.
+Other statistics range from industry to industry including speed and quality of service, average time to respond, and customer churn rate as measures to gauge where the organisation can drive loyalty and improve overall customer experience.

-This should give you grasp of what CX metrics that matter.
+This should give you a grasp of what CX metrics matter.
 How you adopt the metrics depends on the outcome you’re trying to achieve.

 Looking to Measure These Metrics?